-Note 15 - Fair Value of Financial Instruments
+Note 14 - Fair Value Measurements

 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants on the measurement date.
 The accounting guidance establishes a consistent framework for measuring fair value and expands disclosure requirements about fair value measurements.
 In determining fair value, the Bank maximizes the use of observable inputs and minimizes the use of unobservable inputs.